 GSA's SATCOM contracts have been designated Best-in-Class (BIC).
 BIC means that it's a preferred governmentwide solution because it provides an opportunity to use the federal government's buying power.
-SATCOM contracts include the IT Schedule 70 Special Item Numbers 132-54 and 132-55, and the Complex Commercial SATCOM Solutions (CS3) IDIQ contract.
+SATCOM contracts include MAS Information Technology Special Item Numbers (SINS) 132-54 and 132-55, and the Complex Commercial SATCOM Solutions (CS3) IDIQ contract.

 Our commercial satellite communications services help federal, state, local, and tribal governments maintain essential and secure communications where no wire line or wireless base exists.

 We offer Commercial Off-the-Shelf (COTS) and custom solutions to:

 - Mobile, fixed, and broadcast satellite services including Inmarsat and Iridium; and